cybera/synthi/README.md

 ```

 This will also get rid of the volumes Docker creates for the test instances, so you'll be starting from a completely clean slate the next time around (one exception: anything still residing in your swift storage containers isn't deleted at the moment).

-### Debugging Jenkins failures

-When the integration tests fail on a Jenkins run, why they failed can be rather mysterious because it's not easy to see
-any actual errors that may have been triggered on the server, only the ones that flow through to the test.

-There's already a change in place that stores any Docker output from the server, database, etc. after executing the
-tests, so it may be helpful in diagnosing problems that don't seem to appear in a devleopment environment.

-Here's how you navigate to the logs that are now being written:

-1. Click the Jenkins classic icon if you're not already there
-2. Go to the workspace (it should have the entire code branch that was part of this Jenkins build)
-3. Check test/log/integration-test.log

-### Jenkins

-To get the Jenkins pipeline working the following credentials need to be set in Jenkins:

-* **staging-docker-uri**: The Docker server uri for the project.
-It's usually: `tcp://<your-server-url>:2356`.
-* **adidockerhub**: DockerHub login credentials.
-* **adi-staging**: Docker host key for ADI environment.
-* **server-image**: Name of the ADI server docker image.
-* **neo4j-image**: Name of the ADI neo4j docker image.
-* **adi-slack-channel**: Slack channel name to send Jenkins pipeline run failure messages to.